<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 RSV UTM Universal Transport Media for RSV

 An RSV universal transport medium (UTM) is designed for the sterile collection of viruses like RSV.
 Look for a universal transport medium that contains antimicrobial agents to minimize bacterial and fungal contamination.
-Your RSV UTM can also include glass beads to better release and disperse sample into the medium during vortexing.
+Your RSV UTM can also include glass beads to better release and disperse the sample into the medium during vortexing.

-A RSV universal transport medium can be used in viral antigen tests, PCR, and rapid tests for RSV.
+An RSV universal transport medium can be used in viral antigen tests, PCR, and rapid tests for RSV.

 Why Buy Your RSV Swabs from Puritan

-Puritan’s medical products are 100% USA made.
+Puritan’s medical products are 100% USA-made.
 Our products for RSV testing are focused on both patient and provider comfort and ease.
-Our transport media uses premium medical grade plastic components to improve product shelf life.
+Our transport media uses premium medical-grade plastic components to improve product shelf life.

-Work with our sales team to customize your order today.
+Contact our sales team to customize your order today.

 Contact a sales rep, today!